VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

   <img src="https://github.com/VardhanSuroshi/pes_asic_class/assets/132068498/48573ebe-53df-4967-a806-bf78dcbd859d" alt="Image" width="800">
 </p>

-here we can see that the code is executed in only 12 lines , which is due to the optimisation we applied
+here we can see that the code is executed in only 12 lines, which is due to the optimisation we applied

-### Running the Assembly code on simulator in debug mode :
+### Running the Assembly code on the simulator in debug mode :
 ```
 spike -d pk sum_obj.o
 ```